Psychological operations (United States): Second Gulf War

+Recent controversies

 CNN and NPR interns incident

 In 2000, it came to light that soldiers from the 4th Psychological Operations Group had been interning at the American news networks Cable News Network (CNN) and National Public Radio (NPR) during the late 1990s.
 The program was an attempt to provide its PSYOP personnel with the expertise developed by the private sector under its "Training with Industry" program.
 The program caused concern about the influence these soldiers might have on American news and the programs were terminated.

 National Public Radio reported on April 10, 2000:

 The U.S. Army's Psychological Operations unit placed interns at CNN and NPR in 1998 and 1999.
 The placements at CNN were reported in the European press in February of this year and the program was terminated.
 The NPR placements will be reported this week in TV Guide.

-Toppling of Saddam Hussein statue

-Arguably the most visible image of the 2003 invasion of Iraq was the toppling of a statue of Saddam Hussein in Firdos Square in central Baghdad.
-Allegations that the event was staged have been published.
-It is claimed it was actually an idea hatched by an Army psychological operations team.
-Allegations surfaced that not only were the cheering group of people surrounding the statue in fact smaller than they were made out to be, in media depictions, but that also the group were not local to the area and were instead brought in by the military for the specific purpose of watching and lending credence to the pre-planned toppling.

 Use of music in the interrogation of prisoners

 In 2003 Sergeant Mark Hadsell claimed to have used loud music during the interrogation of Iraqi prisoners:

 Other reports of the use of music during interrogation have occasionally plagued PSYOP.

 On 9 December 2008 the Associated Press reported that various musicians were coordinating their objections to the use of their music as a technique for softening up captives through an initiative called Zero dB.
 However, not all musicians have taken issue with the possibility that their music is being used during interrogations.
 Stevie Benton of the group Drowning Pool commented supportively: